Dodge Caravan: Third generation (1996–2000)

 During the 1996 model year, running changes saw the elimination of the plastic intake manifold cover from the 3.8L engine and redesigned interior door panels.
 Changes for the 1997 model year were minor, adding traction control as an option or standard equipment, depending on trim level, along with the reintroduction of optional all-wheel drive.
 The Caravan received more minor updates in 1997 for the 1998 model year.
 These changes came in the form of new colors, new wheels for trims above SE, new interior fabric, optional heated seats, and automatic headlights on higher trim levels.
 In the calendar year 1998, the Caravan's HVAC vents on the driver's side and center of the dashboard were updated to have a more conventional design.
 Later that year, the 1999 Caravan received new front styling on all trims above SE, while the Sport and ES models received even sportier styling.
 The ES model was the first minivan to receive the "AutoStick" transmission and 17-inch wheels.
 A cargo net between the driver and front passenger seats was added.
 Color-keyed door and lift-gate handles were made standard on SE models, in addition to a new keyless entry remote.
-Base and SE models had options for a spoiler as well as color-keyed bumpers and trim (grey or color molded bumpers and trim were standard).
+Base and SE models had options for a spoiler as well as color-keyed bumpers and trim (grey or color-molded bumpers and trim were standard).
 The driver's side sliding door became standard.
-Chrysler had updates of the Plymouth Voyager in 1996 for the 1997 model year and the Chrysler Town & Country in 1997 for the 1998 model year, prior to the 1998–2007 DaimlerChrysler era; it was the only exterior update of the NS Dodge Caravan.
+Chrysler had updates of the Plymouth Voyager in 1996 for the 1997 model year and the Chrysler Town & Country in 1997 for the 1998 model year, before the 1998–2007 DaimlerChrysler era; it was the only exterior update of the NS Dodge Caravan.